A sharper energy method for the localization of the support to some stationary Schr{\"o}dinger equations with a singular nonlinearity: Application to the localization property to the case of Neumann boundary conditions

 \section{Application to the localization property to the case of Neumann boundary conditions}

 In Bégout and D\'iaz~\cite{MR2876246}, the authors study the localization property for equation~\eqref{1} below with the homogeneous Dirichlet boundary condition (see, for instance, Theorem~3.5 in Bégout and D\'iaz~\cite{MR2876246}).
 In Theorem~\ref{thmcomneu1} below, we show that the same property holds with the homogeneous Neumann boundary condition.
+Before, we need to prove that solutions exist.
+This can be found in Bégout and D\'iaz~\cite{MR3315701}.
 Note that from Bégout and D\'iaz~\cite{MR2876246} to this paper, there was a slight change of notation.
-See Comments~\ref{com} below and Section~\ref{picture} for precision.
+See Remark~\ref{com} below.